Twisted Deformation Quantization of Algebraic Varieties (Survey): The Universal Quantization Map

 \section{The Universal Quantization Map}

 Let $C$ be a smooth $\K$-algebra.
 There is a canonical homomorphism of complexes of $\K$-modules

 given by

 for $f_i \in C$ and $\partial_i \in \mcal{T}_C$.
 Here $S_k$ is the group of permutations.
-The homomorphism $\nu_1$ is called the {\em antisymmetrization map} or the {\em HKR map}.
-It is known that $\nu_1$ is a quasi-isomorphism -- see \cite{Ko1} for the $\mrm{C}^{\infty}$ case, and \cite{Ye1} for the algebraic case -- and it induces an isomorphism of graded Lie algebras in cohomology.
-But $\nu_1$ is not a DG Lie algebra homomorphism!
+The homomorphism $\Upsilon_1$ is called the {\em antisymmetrization map} or the {\em HKR map}, the latter because of its similarity to the famous Hochschild-Kostant-Rosenberg Theorem.
+It is known that $\Upsilon_1$ is a quasi-isomorphism -- see \cite{Ko1} for the $\mrm{C}^{\infty}$ case, and \cite{Ye1} for the algebraic case -- and it induces an isomorphism of graded Lie algebras in cohomology.
+But $\Upsilon_1$ is not a DG Lie algebra homomorphism!